Skip to content

 Community Property State

 Arizona is a community property state.
 This means most assets acquired during the marriage are owned equally by both spouses, regardless of whose name is on the title.
 When one spouse dies, the surviving spouse automatically owns their half of community property.
 Only the deceased spouse's half passes through the will or probate.
 This can simplify estate settlement for married couples but may complicate matters if assets were commingled with separate property.
+If you have lost a spouse, see our spouse bereavement guide.

 Uniform Probate Code